defnull/multipart_bench/README.md

 * **05.10.2024** Added results for `streaming-form-data` parser.
 * **25.10.2024** Added results for `django` parser.
 * **06.11.2024** Added results for `emett-core` parser.
-* **24.12.2024** Added "worstcase_junk" scenario but waiting for a fix in the most affected libraries before publishing results, as this may qualify as a security issue and could be abused for denial of service attacks.
+* **24.12.2024** New versions for many libraries and an additional "worstcase_junk" scenario.
+The results were so bad for some of the libraries that I reported it as a potential security issue (DoS vulnerability) to the most affected libraries and waited for a fix to be available before publishing results.

 ## Method